segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 ## Using VWO Cloud mode destination with Web

 > info ""
-> We recommend using [VWO Web Mode destination](https://segment.com/docs/connections/destinations/catalog/actions-vwo-web/) for webpages as it requires minimal to no additional setup.
+> VWO recommends using the [VWO Web Mode destination](/docs/connections/destinations/catalog/actions-vwo-web/) for webpages as it requires minimal to no additional setup.

 1. Install VWO SmartCode on your website.
 You can follow the steps given [here](https://help.vwo.com/hc/en-us/articles/360019422834-Configuring-SmartCode-for-Your-Website){:target="_blank"} to do the same.
 2. Create a VWO campaign on your website.